-Do you enjoy or are you good at HOSPITALITY?
+Do you enjoy or are you good at Computing?

-- LEVEL 1 Usually has a skill level equal to the completion of Year 10, the Senior Secondary Certificate of Education, Certificate I or Certificate II qualification.
-Australian Apprenticeships may be offered at this level. - LEVEL 2 Usually has a skill level equal to a Certificate III or IV or at least three years relevant experience.
-Australian Apprenticeships may be offered at this level. - LEVEL 3 Usually requires a level of skill equal to a Diploma or Advanced Diploma.
-Study is often undertaken through TAFEs or Registered Training Organisations.
-Some universities offer studies at this level.
+ever 1 sually has a skill level equal to the completion of ear 10, a Senior Secondary Certificate of Education ertificate I or II.
+Australian Apprenticeships may be fered at this level.

+Level 2 Usually has a skill level equal to a Certificate III or IV, or at least three years relevant experience.
+Australiar Apprenticeships may be offered at this level.

+Usually requires a level of skill equal to a Diploma or Advanced Diploma.
+Study is often undertaken through TAFEs or Registered Training Organisatio Some universities offer studies at this level.

+Level 4 Usually requires a level of skill equal to a Bachel Degree or higher qualification.
+Study is often undertaken at a university.

+This chart shows a selection of occupations that have some relation to the subject of Computing.
+The four education and training levels are to be used as a guid only.
+These levels indicate the most common educati and/or entry requirements for these jobs.

+Do you enjoy or are you good at Construction?

+evel 1 sually has a skill level equal to the completion of sar 10, a Senior Secondary Certificate of Education ertificate I or II.
+Australian Apprenticeships may be ffered at this level.

+evel 2 sually has a skill level equal to a Certificate III or IV, r at least three years relevant experience.
+Australia oprenticeships may be offered at this level.

+Level 3 Usually r

+Stually requires a level of skill equal to a Diplom or Advanced Diploma.
+Study is often undertaker hrough TAFEs or Registered Training Organisati ome universities offer studies at this level.

-LEVEL 4 Usually requires the completion of a Bachelor Degree or higher qualification.
-Study is often undertaken at university.
+Level 4 Usually requires a level of skill equal to a Bache Degree or higher qualification.
+Study is often undertaken at a university.

+This chart shows a selection of occupations that have some relation to the subject of Construction.
+The foo education and training levels are to be used as a guid only.
+These levels indicate the most common educati and/or entry requirements for these jobs.

+Do you enjoy or are you good at Metal Work and Engineering?

+Usually has a skill level equal to the completion of Year 10, a Senior Secondary Certificate of Education, Certificate I or II.
+Australian Apprenticeships may be offered at this level.

+Usually has a skill level equal to a Certificate III or IV, or at least three years relevant experience.
+Australia Apprenticeships may be offered at this level.

+Isually requires a level of skill equal to a Diploma r Advanced Diploma.
+Study is often undertaken hrough TAFEs or Registered Training Organisations ome universities offer studies at this level.

-This chart shows a selection of jobs that have some relation to the subject of HOSPITALITY.
+Usually requires a level of skill equal to a Bachelor Degree or higher qualification.
+Study is often undertaken at a university.
+This chart shows a selection of occupations that have some relation to the subject of Metal Work and Engineering.
 The four education and training levels are to be used as a guide only.
-These levels indicate the most common education and/or entry requirements for these jobs.

-Do you enjoy or are you good at CONSTRUCTION?

-- LEVEL 1 Usually has a skill level equal to the completion of Year 10, the Senior Secondary Certificate of Education, Certificate I or Certificate II qualification.
-Australian Apprenticeships may be offered at this level. - LEVEL 2 Usually has a skill level equal to a Certificate III or IV or at least three years relevant experience.
-Australian Apprenticeships may be offered at this level. - LEVEL 3 Usually requires a level of skill equal to a Diploma or Advanced Diploma.
-Study is often undertaken through TAFEs or Registered Training Organisations.
-Some universities offer studies at this level.

-LEVEL 4 Usually requires the completion of a Bachelor Degree or higher qualification.
-Study is often undertaken at university.

-This chart shows a selection of jobs that have some relation to the subject of CONSTRUCTION.

-The four education and training levels are to be used as a guide only.
-These levels indicate the most common education and/or entry requirements for these jobs.

-Do you enjoy or are you good at INDUSTRIAL ARTS?

-- LEVEL 1 Usually has a skill level equal to the completion of Year 10, the Senior Secondary Certificate of Education, Certificate I or Certificate II qualification.
-Australian Apprenticeships may be offered at this level. - LEVEL 2 Usually has a skill level equal to a Certificate III or IV or at least three years relevant experience.
-Australian Apprenticeships may be offered at this level. - LEVEL 3 Usually requires a level of skill equal to a Diploma or Advanced Diploma.
-Study is often undertaken through TAFEs or Registered Training Organisations.
-Some universities offer studies at this level.

-LEVEL 4 Usually requires the completion of a Bachelor Degree or higher qualification.
-Study is often undertaken at university.

-This chart shows a selection of jobs that have some relation to the subject of INDUSTRIAL ARTS.

-The four education and training levels are to be used as a guide only.
-These levels indicate the most common education and/or entry requirements for these jobs.
+These levels indicate the most common educatio and/or entry requirements for these jobs.